Discover the importance of audio annotation for AI

 Language translation services improve communication in real time between speakers of different languages.
 Audio annotation improves the accuracy of machine translation, making international business and travel smoother.
 The market for AI translation services is expected to grow, with an expected turnover of $1.5 billion by 2024.

-What are some common challenges with audio annotation and how do you overcome them?
+What are some common challenges with audio annotation and how to overcome them?

 Ambient noise interference